Jason Varitek: 1997-2002

+2003–2004

 Varitek returned to the Red Sox lineup full-time in the season.
-The return did not go smoothly, however, as Varitek struggled to find himself at the plate.
+The return did not go smoothly, however, as he struggled to find himself at the plate.
 Despite not reaching his full offensive potential, pitchers and coaches alike began to notice how much Varitek's preparation and knowledge of the game was helping the pitchers.
 His study habits and extra hours of work with pitchers would soon become his defining attribute.
 Varitek and the Red Sox entered the season with a renewed fire to reach the playoffs after missing in the previous three years.
-Varitek instantly became a leader in the clubhouse which management tried to portray as working class, featuring new faces such as Kevin Millar, David Ortiz, Bill Mueller, and Todd Walker along with original players Trot Nixon and Lou Merloni.
+Varitek instantly became a leader in the clubhouse, featuring new faces such as Kevin Millar, David Ortiz, Bill Mueller, and Todd Walker along with original players Trot Nixon and Lou Merloni.
 The 2003 season was Varitek's best to date and he earned his first All-Star selection after the fans voted him in with the All-Star Final Vote.
-He was hitting .296 with 15 home runs and 51 RBI going into the All-Star break and finished the season off with a solid .273 average, 25 home runs and 85 RBI, all career highs.
+He was hitting .296 with 15 home runs and 51 RBI when he was chosen and finished the season with a solid .273 average, 25 home runs and 85 RBI, all career highs.
 The Red Sox earned a Wild Card berth and their first playoff appearance since 1999, before losing the 2003 ALCS to the Yankees.